How to Use Gender Pronouns in Email Signatures Positively

 Présenté par Exclaimer

 We know not everyone identifies with the pronouns they’re born with.
-It is insensitive to automatically assume a person’s gender to be male or female.
+It is insensitive to assume a person’s gender as male or female automatically.
 But this sometimes can cause confusion when it comes to addressing new people.

 It’s helpful to understand other people’s preferred gender pronouns so we can build respectful relationships – especially with our colleagues and clients.
-This also allows for a diverse and inclusive workplace.
+It’s important to remember that the language we use matters.
+When you refer to someone by their correct pronouns, you show them respect and acknowledge their identity.
+This also allows for a more diverse and inclusive workplace.

 A simple way to do this is by encouraging teams to add their preferred gender pronouns in an email signature.
-It’s a small gesture but can go a long way.
+It’s a small gesture, but it can go a long way.

 What are gender pronouns?

-Our preferred gender pronouns are how we wish to be referred to by when spoken about in the third person.
+A gender pronoun is a word that is used instead of a noun to refer to a person or people.
+Our preferred gender pronouns are how we wish to be referred to in the third person.

 For example, those who identify as male typically prefer ‘he’ and ‘him’.
 People identifying as female often prefer ‘she’ and ‘her’, while those who don’t identify as either may prefer ‘they’ and ‘them’.

-As a rule, it’s often courteous to ask someone to share their pronouns before addressing them.
+As a rule, asking someone to share their pronouns before addressing them is often courteous.

 Why should you include gender pronouns in email signatures?